 In general, the mark-to-market election must be made by the due date (not including extensions) of the tax return for the year prior to the year for which the election becomes effective.
 The election is made by attaching a statement either to your income tax return or to a request for an extension of time to file your return.
 The statement should include the following information:

 - That you are making an election under section 475(f);

 - The first tax year for which the election is effective; and

 - The trade or business for which you are making the election.

-Refer to the Form 1040, Schedule D Instructions, Capital Gains and Losses, for further instructions on how to make the mark to market election.
+Refer to the Form 1040, Schedule D Instructions (PDF), Capital Gains and Losses, for further information on how to make the mark to market election.

 If you have made a valid election under section 475(f), the only way to stop using mark-to-market accounting for securities is to request and receive written permission from the Service to revoke the election.
 Non-filing of the Form 3115 mentioned above will not invalidate a timely and valid election.
 To request permission to revoke your election under section 475(f), you must file a second Form 3115 and pay a fee.